-Prior to joining BoMc, Nirajan worked with an IP boutique law firm in Virginia.
+Prior to joining BoMc, Nirajan worked with an IP boutique in Virginia.
 During his law school years in India, Nirajan was the associate editor for Indian Journal for Intellectual Property Law and was a guest contributor to Spicyip, a renowned portal that reports on Indian IP laws.
 Nirajan was invited by MIT to their race and technology conference where he presented his paper titled “The Fair, the Dark and the Ugly: Mediating the interests of Technology, Business, and Societies in Third World Economies.”
 While at UC Berkeley School of Law, Nirajan was the associate editor for Berkeley Technology Law Journal, and a recipient of the Law and Technology Certificate.

 Nirajan is fluent in Nepali, Hindi, Urdu, and Newari.